cibele-as/cibele-as.github.io/_posts/2020-03-10-test-circle-ci-locally.md

 ...
 ```

-If your job depends of `encrypted variables` which we configure using CircleCI's UI, we can setting those environment variables via the CLI:
+If your job depends on `encrypted variables` which we configure using CircleCI's UI, we can setting those environment variables via the CLI:

 ``` bash
 circleci local execute --job "jobname" --env MY_VARIABLE=MY_VALUE